kranzky/insoluble/folly.md

 I knocked hopelessly on the peculiar guide's door, feeling lost.
 Pushing through the tangled mess, I discovered a mechanical drawer containing a letter.
 Instinctively, I snatched it and successfully opened the envelope's flap.

-"Bacon fancies based?"
-I blurted out in confusion, as I hastily read through the letter's contents.
-The information within it was confusing and led to an unexpected discovery, which elicited a reaction of shock, surprise, and uncertainty within me.
-"What is it?"
-Jennifer asked, clearly concerned by my reaction.
-I paused for a moment, contemplating the true meaning behind the letter's cryptic message.

 While examining the scrap of paper, I noticed that one side was blank, but the other contained hastily written words that were barely legible.

 "They're judging the customer drawing contest," I mentioned.
 A heavier feeling settled within me, as if something important was connected to this seemingly trivial event.